phalcon-orphanage/docs/en/reference/tutorial.rst

         RewriteRule  (.*) public/$1 [L]
     </IfModule>

-All requests to the project directory will rewrite to the public/ directory making this as document root.
-It will also that internal project directories will be hidden from the public.
-Our second rules will check if the requested file exists doesn't be rewritten by the engine:
+All requests to the project fikder will be rewritten to the public/ directory making it the document root.
+This step ensures that the internal project folders remain hidden from public viewing and thus posing security threats.

+The second set of rules will check if the requested file exists, and if it does it doesn't have to be rewitten by the web server module:

 .. code-block:: apacheconf